psyfreak/blockchain/part4/FlightSurety-master/README.md

 Furthermore one needs to transfer the money, when data contract gets updated.
 I think it might be better to hold the ether in the app contract.
 * One particular flight can be identified by airline, flight, and timestamp

+* createInsurance (better set this fct. payable or extra msg. value and work with app payable and transfer function?)

 ### Deployment
 - initialization of airline can be done in deployment script, in contract ctor or via init function.